Rival Afghan 'presidents' hold parallel inaugurations | DW | 09.03.2020

 Can a country have two presidents?
-Bickering rivals Abdullah Abdullah and Ashraf Ghani both claim to have won last year's elections.
-They are now fighting it out with parallel inauguration ceremonies.
+Bickering rivals Abdullah Abdullah and Ashraf Ghani both claim to be president and held rival swearing-in ceremonies at the same palace.

-Afghanistan's two presidential rivals are preparing to hold parallel presidential inaugurations on Monday.
+Afghanistan's two presidential rivals held parallel presidential inaugurations at the same palace on Monday.

-Incumbent President Ashraf Ghani and Chief Executive Abdullah Abdullah both declared themselves winners after last September's presidential elections.
-Ghani was declared the winner in February but the polls were dogged by successive delays and claims of vote-rigging, said the country's electoral complaints commission.
+Incumbent President Ashraf Ghani and Chief Executive Abdullah Abdullah both claimed victory after last September's presidential elections.
+Ghani was declared the winner in February by the official electoral body but the polls were dogged by successive delays and claims of vote-rigging, said the country's electoral complaints commission.

-The ceremonies will both take place at the presidential palace in Kabul but separate venues have been erected inside the grounds.
+The ceremonies took place within minutes of each other in separate venues that were erected inside the grounds of Kabul's presidential palace.

 Road closures and multiple checkpoints were set up hours before the two men were due to be sworn in, and security around the capital has been tightened.